Meditative Music Program: Meditation with sounds that reduce stress. welfare

 Personally, I really enjoyed the sound of the kalimba.
 During my meditation, the sound of that instrument connected me to my childhood and my inner child.
 Similarly, the sessions in general helped slow down my mind, which is always thinking about multiple thoughts at the same time.
 My greatest feeling was one of deep relaxation.
 It is definitely an experience that allows you to disconnect from the mental and physical hustle and bustle of everyday life to connect with your deepest self, reduce stress and anxiety and thus find a moment of peace.

 “I always have a facilitator with me during the session who can help anyone who feels discomfort or has a specific need,” says Araújo, “because it provides a safe space.”
 Depend on the situations people are going through.
-Typically you feel a release of dense energy or fatigue in the muscles.
+Typically you feel a release of dense energy or muscle fatigue.
 Many people leave refreshed, others even have a place to rest or sleep.”, adds the sound therapy facilitator.

 Benefits of Sound Meditation